 How to Turn Subtitles On or Off on Disney Plus

 Watching movies with subtitles does not only apply to movies in a foreign language.
 More and more people opt to turn their subtitles on even when watching English movies.
 This way, you wouldn’t have to miss out on what the characters say.
 It’s annoying to miss an important word in the dialog, and having to replay the part.
-This feature is also helpful for those who have hearing difficulties so that they get the utmost of their movie experience.
+This feature is also helpful for those who have difficulty hearing.
 To some extent, subtitles are indeed beneficial to make us understand the story even better.

 Streaming services like Disney+ offers this feature so that viewers could have a more enjoyable experience.
 Disney+ debuted in November 2019.
-Although relatively young compared to other movie streaming services, it has quickly gained popularity because of its massive selection of movies.
+Although relatively young compared to other movie streaming services, it quickly gained popularity because of its massive selection of movies.
 Disney+’s library consists of movies from Disney, Pixar, Marvel Studios, National Geographic, and Star Wars.

 Disney+ Subtitles and Various Platforms